Frequently Asked Questions

 When will the Fundy Trail Parkway connect to Sussex or Fundy National Park?

 The Fundy Trail Parkway is to connect to Sussex.

-The Fundy Trail Parkway is scheduled to connect to Alma, just outside the gates to Fundy National Park, for the 2021 season.
+The Fundy Trail Parkway is scheduled to connect to Alma, just outside the gates to Fundy National Park, near the end of September 2021.